chef/supermarket/README.md

 You can add support for additional OAUTH providers by creating an extractor object in `app/extractors`.

 Since each OmniAuth provider returns a different set of information, you often end up with nested case statements to account for all the different providers.
-Super Market accounts for this behavior using Extractor objects.
+Supermarket accounts for this behavior using Extractor objects.
 Each OmniAuth provider must have an associated Extractor object that extracts the correct information from the OmniAuth response hash into a object with a unified interface.

 ### lvh.me